L-Goncalves/Notes-of-NodeJS-under-the-hood/Node.js Under The Hood #2 - Understanding JavaScript/README.md

 Stacks are basically a abstract data type that servers as a collection of elements.
 The name "Stack" comes from the analogy to a set of boxes stacked on top of each other, while it is easy to take a box off the top of the stack, taking last box off (from below) may require us to take another ones first.

-Stack has two main methods:
+Stack has three main methods:
 <ul>
 <li><b>Push:</b> Adds another element to the collection</li>
 <li><b>Pop:</b> Removes the most recently added element that was not yet removed from the stack and returns its value</li>